 One reason demand for business analysts is so high is that more organizations want to make their big data actionable for decision making.
 Depending on their needs, employers are recruiting for full-time positions, engaging consultants, or using a combination of both staffing strategies.

 Because these in-demand specialists can be difficult to find — and retain — many companies are prepared to offer highly skilled business analysts competitive compensation.
+Senior-level business analysts are in especially high demand.

 Additional resources for business analysts